Construction financing FAQ

 - The lender deducts interest and applicable fees from each draw.

 How much of a lot can I mortgage?

-- If you also need lot financing, construction lenders will typically finance up to 65% of the current market value.
+- If you also need a mortgage for the lot, construction lenders will typically finance up to 65% of the current market value of the lot.
 And, the 35% down payment will be from your own resources.

 How does the Construction Lien Act affect my construction financing?

 - With construction financing, your lawyer is also working to protect the lender’s interests.
 They will be protected with reference to the Construction Lien Act, and that the required holdback of funds will apply to all draws.

 - The 10% holdback required by the Construction Lien Act is to be held in the lawyers trust.
 And, it is held until 60 days after substantial completion.